zodman/test-priv8-dbt/ADD_DATA.md

 ```

-** It's important add the test because that fields are required
+** **It's important add the test because that fields are required for the report**

-check if the source pass the test:
+Now you should check if the new source pass the test:

 ```
 dbt test
 ```

-Then add the  new source to the `sources_list` in `dbt_project.yml`
+Then add the new resource to the `sources_list` in `dbt_project.yml`

 ```
 vars: